-Are you missing out on family fun at local libraries, museums and galleries in Newcastle, Lake Macquarie and the Hunter?
-Although we’re social distancing at home, you still enjoy fun activities and events from your home including live and pre-recorded storytimes craft sessions, theatre and magic show sessions and science experiments.
-Check out the list for all the details about what local attractions are offering virtually during the COVID-19 lockdown.
+Want to stay at home this week but still enjoy family fun at local libraries, museums and galleries in Newcastle, Lake Macquarie and the Hunter?
+While you’re social distancing at home, you can still enjoy fun activities and events from your home including live and pre-recorded storytimes craft sessions, theatre and magic show sessions and science experiments.
+Check out the list for all the details about what local attractions are offering virtually during this COVID-19 year.

 Newcastle Region Library

-Even though the library branches are closed, you can still access e-books, e-magazines and stream legal music with Freegal.
+Although library branches have reopened, you can still stay home and access e-books, e-magazines and stream legal music with Freegal.
 For kids missing out on Storytime, log onto the Storybox Library where some of Australia’s best storytellers read their stories on screen.
 It’s a vibrant and interactive way for children to enjoy their favourite Australian children’s stories, and enjoy a storytime at home.

-Newcastle Libraries have launched a weekly live storytimes.
-Join all your favourite library friends for Rock n Rhyme Online on Mondays and Fridays at 10am!
+Newcastle Libraries have gone virtual for Rock n Rhyme .
+Join all your favourite library friends for Rock n Rhyme Online!
 They will be singing songs, dancing together, and giving you some great activity ideas to keep the fun going at home.
-So grab a scarf (or a tea towel!) to dance with and make sure you say hi so they can wave back.
-These sessions will be 20 minutes long and suitable for ages 0-3 years and live-streamed on their Facebook page.
+These sessions are 20 minutes long and suitable for ages 0-3 years and available on the website to access.

-For older kids, you can join them for Story Stomp.
-Find a comfy spot and join them on Facebook Live for some Story Stomping fun.
-Every Wednesday at 11am, they will be exploring a new story, singing songs and sharing some great ideas to keep the fun going at home.
-These sessions will be 20 minutes long and suitable for ages 3 – 5 years and live-streamed on their Facebook page
+For older kids, you can view taped sessions of Story Stomp.
+Find a comfy spot and join them on the website for some Story Stomping fun.
+Every session, they will be exploring a new story, singing songs and sharing some great ideas to keep the fun going at home.
+These sessions are 20 minutes long and suitable for ages 3 – 5 years.

 Lake Macquarie City Library

-Lake Mac Libraries are rolling out a range of programs online.
-Enjoy weekly story-time sessions with local authors as well as magic shows with JD’s World of Magic on the Lake Mac Arts and Libraries YouTube channel.
+Lake Mac Libraries have rolled out a range of programs online.
+Enjoy story-time sessions with local authors Lynn Jenkins, Katrina McKelvey, Deborah Kelly, Paul Russell and Sami Bayly as well as magic shows with JD’s World of Magic on the Lake Mac Arts and Libraries YouTube channel.

 Maitland City Library

-Even though the library branches are closed, you can still access e-books, e-magazines and stream legal music with Freegal with Maitland City Library.
+Even though the library branches have reopened, you can still access e-books, e-magazines and stream legal music with Freegal with Maitland City Library at home.
 For kids missing out on Storytime, log onto the Storybox Library where some of Australia’s best storytellers read their stories on screen.
 It’s a vibrant and interactive way for children to enjoy their favourite Australian children’s stories, and enjoy a storytime at home.

 MUSEUMS & GALLERIES